-This document can be made available in alternative formats or languages.
-Anyone wishing to request this document in an alternative format or language should contact the Financial Services Manager on 01200 414541 or by email at lawson.oddie@ribblevalley.gov.uk Ribble Valley Borough Council is committed to the delivery of quality services and so needs to be responsive to the changing demands and expectations of its customers.
+Ribble Valley Borough Council is committed to the delivery of quality services and so needs to be responsive to the changing demands and expectations of its customers.

 In support of this aim the Council has a sound financial management framework in place, which is relevant and flexible enough to meet the challenges ahead.
 For example the changes from the traditional accepted role of local government to one of community leader including the introduction of greater partnership working has a major influence on the delivery of local services.
 The establishment of Financial Regulations provides the financial controls and procedures necessary to address the modern demands on local government.
-They also provide clarity about the financial accountabilities of individuals - Members, the Chief Executive (the Head of Paid Service), the Monitoring Officer, the Director of Resources (Section 151 Officer) and other Directors, Service Managers and staff generally.
+They also provide clarity about the financial accountabilities of individuals - Members, the Chief Executive (the Head of Paid Service), the Monitoring Officer, the Director of Resources (Section 151 Officer) and other Directors, Heads of Service and staff generally.
 The Regulations are therefore formally endorsed by the Council as a key part of the Council's Constitution.